RinteRface/argonR/README.md

 [![cranlogs](https://cranlogs.r-pkg.org/badges/argonR)](https://cran.r-project.org/package=argonR)
 [![total](https://cranlogs.r-pkg.org/badges/grand-total/argonR)](https://www.rpackages.io/package/argonR)

-> R interface to argon HTML design
+> R interface to argon HTML Bootstrap 4 template

 ## ArgonR philosophy
-ArgonR primarily aims at building static webpages, without the need of shiny or server part.
-However, it can be also used within shiny packages such as argonDash, a bootstrap4 shiny dashboard.
+`{argonR}` primarily aims at building static webpages from R, without the need of shiny or server part.
+However, it can be also used within shiny packages such as `{argonDash}`, a bootstrap4 shiny dashboard.
 See [here](https://github.com/RinteRface/argonDash) for more details.

 ## Installation